-Each NetLDI creates a log file (netLdiName.log) in %GEMSTONE%\log on the node on which it runs.
-This location and name can be overridden by the option /logname when starting the NetLDI.
+Each NetLDI creates a log file (netLdiName.log) in /opt/gemstone/log on the node on which it runs.
+(For compatibility with previous releases, these directories can be in /usr.)
+This location and name can be overridden by the option -llogname when starting the NetLDI.
 Each NetLDI you start with the same name appends to one log, so it's a good idea to remove outdated messages occasionally.